United Provinces (1937–1950): Provincial autonomy

 In 1939, all of the Congress ministries in British Indian provinces resigned and the United Provinces were placed under the Governor's rule.
 In 1945, the British Labour government ordered new elections to the Provincial legislatures.
 The Congress won a majority in the 1946 elections in the United Provinces and Pant was again the Premier, continuing even after India's independence in 1947.

 Post-independence

-Following independence in 1947, the princely states of Rampur, Banares and Tehri-Garwal were merged into the United Provinces.
+Following independence in 1947, the princely states of Rampur, Baiswada, Banares, Samthar, Dhurwai, Charkhari, Beri and Tehri-Garwal were merged into the United Provinces.
 On 24 January 1950, this unit was renamed as Uttar Pradesh.
 In 2000, the separate state of Uttaranchal, now known as Uttarakhand, was carved out of Uttar Pradesh.